MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 :::image type="content" source="media/about-work-items/assigned-to-field.png" alt-text="Screenshot of Assigned To field in the work item form.":::

-**Note the following:**
+> [!NOTE]

-- You can assign a work item only to users that have been [added to a project or team](../../organizations/security/add-users-team-project.md)
+> - You can assign a work item only to users that have been [added to a project or team](../../organizations/security/add-users-team-project.md)
-- You can assign a work item to one and only one user at a time.
+> - You can assign a work item to one and only one user at a time.
 If work is split across two or more users, consider creating separate work items that you'll assign to each user responsible for the work to complete.
-- Over time, the drop-down menu of identity fields display the names you have most recently selected.
+> - Over time, the drop-down menu of identity fields display the names you have most recently selected.
-- You can assign several work items at once from the backlog or query results, see [Bulk modify work items](../backlogs/bulk-modify-work-items.md) for details.
+> - You can assign several work items at once from the backlog or query results, see [Bulk modify work items](../backlogs/bulk-modify-work-items.md) for details.

 When Azure DevOps is configured with Azure Active Directory or Active Directory, then Azure DevOps synchronizes identity fields with these directories.
 Identity fields include **Activated By**, **Assigned To**, **Closed By**, **Created By**, and **Resolved By**.